 - 1. RMOs employed in A&E shall be paid a minimum category C. - 2.
 No RMO can be required to work more than 1 weekend in 3 except that RMO's employed in accident and emergency departments and where shifts have been agreed shall have no less than 2 weekends in 5 off duty. - 3.
-RMOs who provide cross cover shall be paid at the additional duties rate. - 4.
-The employer shall pay the employee additional duties rates instead of normal salary for all hours worked on a statutory holiday.
-The employee shall give no less than 7 days notice of taking time off "in lieu". - 5.
 RMOs employed in accident and emergency departments and where shifts have been agreed shall have no more than three shift start times on any roster unless agreed otherwise between the parties and no more than seven consecutive shifts without three clear days rostered off duty between shifts.